-At the nexus of Holocaust memory and of early cold war was the question of Germany.
-Of all the causes and problems explaining the Cold war "None was more central or pervasive then the German problem.
-It was central to the outbreak of the Cold war, central to its continuation and central to its decline" wrote Avi Shlaim.
-Germany (or Germanys) and relations with it were naturally central to the interplay between Israeli and Jewish Holocaust memory and Israeli diplomacy and politics.
+At the nexus of Holocaust memory and the early Cold War lay the question of Germany.
+Of all the causes and problems explaining the Cold War, "None was more central or pervasive then the German problem.
+It was central to the outbreak of the Cold War, central to its continuation and central to its decline," wrote Avi Shlaim.
+Germany (or Germanys) and relations with it were naturally central to the interplay between Israeli and Jewish Holocaust memory as well as Israeli diplomacy and politics.

-In 1959 Following a government crisis and breakup caused by opposition to Israeli arms sales to Germany Ben Gurion described Western Germany as ‘The other Germany’ – much different from Nazi Germany.
-Following his first summit with 1960 meeting with German Chancellor Konrad Adenauer he reiterated this position: “I said in the Knesset, the parliament of Israel, last summer, that the Germany of today is not the Germany of yesterday.
+In 1959, following a government crisis and breakup caused by opposition to Israeli arms sales to Germany, Ben Gurion described West Germany as “The other Germany,” one that was much different from Nazi Germany.
+After his first summit in 1960 and meeting with German Chancellor Konrad Adenauer he reiterated his position: “I said in the Knesset, the parliament of Israel, last summer, that the Germany of today is not the Germany of yesterday.
 After having met the chancellor, I am sure that judgment was correct.”
-There had to be some years of reparations and normalization in Israeli-German relations in order for such a statement to be heard, writes Yehiam Weitz, “in 1952 (time of the reparations debate), no one would have dared describe Germany this way”.
+Some years of reparations and normalization in Israeli-German relations had to pass in order for such a statement to be heard, wrote Yehiam Weitz, “In 1952 [the time of the reparations debate], no one would have dared describe Germany this way.”

-Actually, the term was used much earlier.
-In 1950, the Communist Israeli paper that announced to its readers, that “The other Germany has Risen”.
-Following the elections in Eastern Germany, the paper called for “joy and satisfaction” that should be felt “by every progressive, anti fascist and peace lover and especially every Jew that remembers what is the significance of an imperialist war mongering Germany to the Jewish people.”
-East Germany stands in sharp contrast with “the Nazi state” established in West Germany by “Wall street supporters”.
-Of course, explained the paper to its readers, Thanks are due to the Soviet Union that brought about the transformation of East Germany into a peace-loving state that no longer threatens the Jews.
-The transformation of Germany is a victory for the “Peace Camp that is the camp of life to our people”.
+Actually, the term had been used much earlier.
+In 1950, a Communist Israeli paper announced to its reader, that “The other Germany has risen.”
+Following the elections in East Germany, the paper called for “joy and satisfaction” that should be felt “by every progressive, anti-fascist, and peace lover, and especially every Jew that remembers what is the significance of an imperialist war-mongering Germany to the Jewish people.”
+East Germany, it claimed, stood in sharp contrast to “the Nazi state” established in West Germany by “Wall Street supporters.”
+Of course, the paper explained to its readers, thanks were due to the Soviet Union that brought about the transformation of East Germany into a peace-loving state that no longer threatened the Jews.
+The transformation of Germany had been a victory for the “Peace Camp that is the camp of life to our people.”

-It is obvious that in the inner Israeli discussions both camps had their ‘Germany of Today’.
-That ‘other Germany’ was either the Eastern or Western one – according to one’s politics.
+It is obvious that in internal Israeli discussions both camps had a “Germany of today.”
+This “other Germany,” however, was either the East or West one, based on one’s politics.

-Mapam held a staunch, uncompromising position on any rapprochement with Germany but only with Western Germany.
-Its delegates attended socialist international events in Eastern Germany.
-In 1952, for example, the Mapam central committee debated the participation of the Israeli peace Committee, of which they were a founding body, in the World Peace Council Congress.
-They have just been notified that the congress was moved from Helsinki to Berlin.
-It was obvious that they will attend this event but there was some unease about attending an event in Germany and there was a suggestion to send only the organization’s secretary and not members of its leadership “because of our attitude towards Germany”.
-It was a brief discussion and the consensus was, that members of the presidium should attend “I welcome the decision to hold the peace congress in Berlin”, said Yaacov Riftin, “Berlin is a symbol of opposition to world war, the historical front of the Jewish people is that of preventing war”.
+Mapam held a staunch, uncompromising position on any rapprochement with Germany, but that meant only West Germany.
+Its delegates, in fact, attended socialist international events in Eastern Germany.
+In 1952, for example, its central committee debated the participation of the Israeli peace Committee—of which it was a founding body—in the World Peace Council Congress.
+This happened right after Mapam was notified that the congress had been moved from Helsinki to Berlin.
+It was obvious that the organization would attend this event, but there was some unease about attending an event in Germany, which led to the suggestion that only its secretary and not members of its leadership be sent “because of our attitude towards Germany.”
+There was a brief discussion, and the consensus reached was that members of the presidium should attend.
+“I welcome the decision to hold the peace congress in Berlin,” said Yaacov Riftin, “Berlin is a symbol of opposition to world war; the historical front of the Jewish people is that of preventing war”.